-4. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 8. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.
+Chapter 63. - 9.
+Comply with Department standards related to provider qualifications.

 At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
 New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.